NBISweden/assemblyeval-smk/README.md

 Configure the workflow according to your needs via editing the files in the `config/` folder.
-Adjust `config.yaml` to configure the workflow execution.
+Adjust `config.yaml` to configure the workflow execution (see section `Configuration` section below for more details) .
 In addition, edit the following files:

 `assemblies.tsv`
 	Assembly definition file which lists species, version, and assembly fasta file.
 Mandatory.

 `transcripts.tsv`
 	Transcripts definition file that lists transcript fasta files and connects them to a given species

 `reads.tsv`
 	Raw sequence read files.

 `datasources.tsv`
 	data-source key-value pairs definining workflow files and sources